 Our mathematics program is academically challenging.
 It is active, relevant, and integrated with other curriculum areas.
 Teachers have received training in Everyday Counts Calendar Math, which provides lessons and activities to preview, review, practice, and discuss critical math concepts and skills.
-The Go Math Mathematics series is used in all grades to support the curriculum.
+The BigIdeas Mathematics series, adopted for the 2020-2021 school year, is used in all grades to support the curriculum.
 Approximately one hour is scheduled for math each day.
 Students capitalize on previously learned knowledge, focusing on building number sense, basic numeric operations, algebraic concepts, geometric patterns and relationships, measurement, logical reasoning, probability, and statistics.
 Our instruction emphasizes problem-solving and hands-on strategies, which allow students the opportunity to make connections between classroom learning and real-life experiences.
-Daily Oral Math and Core Bites are warm-up activities used to spiral the curriculum.
-Hands-On Equations are used with our gifted and talented students as an introduction to algebra.
+Math for Today are warm-up activities used to spiral the curriculum.
+In the 2019-2021 school year, teachers worked in a professional learning community to learn, understand, and implement math workstations for students in grades kindergarten through fifth grade.
+These math centers were implemented based on the need to meet students where they are and provide a more individualized attempt to target areas of weakness for students.
+In 2020-2021 students are served by remediation in math.
+Remediation is available to all students during and after school and is staffed by certified teachers within the building.
+Hands-On Equations and Figure It Out are used with our gifted and talented students as an introduction to algebra and problem solving, respectively.

 Oakview, along with all the schools in the district, work diligently to teach all of the standards using a variety of resources and strategies to increase higher order thinking skills.
-Oakview teachers use Think Central online software to enhance math in the classroom and provide additional resources for students at school and at home.
-Teachers also use a variety of online resources to supplement and enhance instruction, such as Front Row,

-Khan Academy, Prodigy, and IXL.
+Oakview teachers use ThinkCentral online software to enhance math in the classroom and provide additional resources for students at school and at home.
+Teachers also use a variety of online resources to supplement and enhance instruction, such as Front Row, Khan Academy, Prodigy, Freckle Math, and IXL.
 Students who need additional math practice may participate in the morning W.I.N.
 Club.
 Teachers continuously participate in professional development within and outside of the district to improve and enhance classroom instruction.
-The digital program IXL math and ELA will be available for teachers to enhance math instruction in the 2019-2020 school year.
+The digital program IXL math and ELA was available for teachers to enhance math instruction in the 2020-2021 school year.

 In an effort to meet the needs of individual students who enter school with a variety of educational experiences, many Oakview teachers have taken steps to introduce guided math instruction.
 Guided math provides opportunity for teachers to level math instruction based on performance levels.
 Additionally, this approach helps to decrease the size of the teaching group which has traditionally led to increased student performance.
-Our goal in the 2019-2020 school year is to use model classrooms currently implementing guided math as a learning lab in an effort to increase understanding among other teachers about how the model works and how it can be used to better meet the needs of students.
+Our goal in the 2020-2021 school year was to use model classrooms currently implementing guided math as a learning lab.
+This model learning model for professional development was an effort to increase understanding among other teachers about how the model works and how it can be used to better meet the needs of individual students.
 Our goal is to implement guided math instruction in all grade levels in the coming years.
+Currently most kindergarten through second grade classrooms have established this practice and many in the intermediate grade levels have begun to revamp their lessons to fit this model.

 Oakview has experienced great success in math times.
-For the past three years, our students have increased their performance levels by a continuous three percent.
-Currently, 82.4% of the third, fourth, and fifth graders at Oakview Elementary meet or exceed in mathematics on SCReady state assessment.
+For the past three years, our students have increased or maintained their performance levels.
+Currently, 81.0% of the third, fourth, and fifth graders at Oakview Elementary meet or exceed in mathematics on SCReady state assessment.